 Publishing Advertisements for Cheating Services

-- Publishing an advertisement for the provision of exam answers to learners during the course of an exam where this has not been authorised by the provider; and
+Publishing an advertisement for the provision of exam answers to learners during the course of an exam where this has not been authorised by the provider;

-- Dr Padraig Walsh, CEO of QQI, has signed a Memorandum of Understanding with TEQSA (Tertiary Education Quality and Standards Agency), our Australian sister agency.
-This MoU will build on the existing working relationship between the two agencies, with specific commitment to exchange information and offer professional advice about academic fraud and contract cheating, in order to protect the academic integrity within each other's jurisdiction.
+Dr Padraig Walsh, CEO of QQI, signed a Memorandum of Understanding with TEQSA (Tertiary Education Quality and Standards Agency), our Australian sister agency, in 2019.
+This MoU builds on the existing working relationship between the two agencies, with specific commitment to exchange information and offer professional advice about academic fraud and contract cheating, in order to protect the academic integrity within each other's jurisdiction.

-- QQI is proactively engaged with projects at EU and level in this area to ensure that Ireland is at the forefront of initiatives to collaboratively address the challenges presented by online academic fraud.
-Dr Deirdre Stritch, Academic Integrity Co- ordinator at QQI has represented Ireland at a Council of Europe meeting which heard of the extent of academic malpractice Europe and the steps different countries are taking to prevent and detect it.
-The delegates reviewed a draft Council of Europe policy framework Countering Education Fraud and promoting ethics, transparency and integrity in education.
+QQI is proactively engaged with projects at EU level in this area to ensure that Ireland is at the forefront of initiatives to collaboratively address the challenges presented by online academic fraud.
+Dr Deirdre Stritch, Academic Integrity Lead at QQI has represented Ireland at a Council of Europe meeting which reported on the extent of academic malpractice in Europe and the steps being taken by different countries to prevent and detect it.

-- Communications activities informed by the NAIN and its associated working groups, will be implemented to target providers and learners across the HE and FET sectors to inform them of the new legislation and its implications for them.
+Communications activities informed by the NAIN Communications Working Group, will be implemented to target providers and learners across the HE sectors to provide enhancement opportunities in relation to academic integrity for both staff and students,

-- QQI is currently engaged in an extensive public consultation in relation to the Assessment of Learners and Learning which is very relevant in the context of academic cheating.
+QQI is currently engaged in a project including extensive public consultation in relation to the Assessment of Learners and Learning which is very relevant in the context of academic cheating.
 A Green Paper was published in 2018 and discussion events were hosted separately for the HE and FE sectors.
 QQI published a report on the stakeholder response in May 2019.
 Work is ongoing on this project.

-- QQI is also collaborating on an international project involving peer agencies and HEIs on detection and analysis of academic cheating.
+QQI is currently collaborating on an international project involving peer agencies and HEIs on detection and analysis of academic cheating.